AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-reports-whoops-error-with-issue-report.md

 ---
-title: "Reports: Whoops error when adding a new issue to an issue report"
+title: 'Reports: Whoops error when adding a new issue to an issue report'
-description: "When a user is viewing an issue report that has been added to a task, and attempts to add a new issue, the issue is not added and the user sees an error."
+description: When a user is viewing an issue report that has been added to a task, and attempts to add a new issue, the issue is not added and the user sees an error.
 hidefromtoc: yes
+exl-id: e9035706-88a5-4e63-a252-a6478eefcd11
 ---
 # Reports: "Whoops" error when adding a new issue to an issue report

 >[!NOTE]